-As a nonprofit that exists to support other nonprofits, our team at the Nonprofit Leadership Center believes that the best lessons come from nonprofit leaders themselves.
+As a nonprofit that exists to support other nonprofits, the Nonprofit Leadership Center believes that the best lessons come from nonprofit leaders themselves.
 Developing and connecting nonprofit leaders to strengthen organizations and our community starts with celebrating and elevating others who are doing exceptional work to improve lives, change outcomes and enhance our world.

-Emily has led the Nonprofit Leadership Center as CEO for the past five years.
+Emily has led the Nonprofit Leadership Center as CEO for the past nearly nine years.
 Prior to joining Team NLC, she spent more than 15 years at the Bayfront Health Foundation in development.
 She lives by the mantra “cultivate an attitude of gratitude — every day in all that you do.”
 When Emily is not at work, you can find her in the barn with her horse Current Affair.

 Q1.
 When you were a child, what did you want to be when you grew up?

 Emily: I wanted to be a doctor.
 I love science.
 I was going to go to medical school.
 In college, I was pre-med and a music major.
 My experiments blew up one time too many, and I retreated to the music building where I stayed.

 Q2.
 What drew you to your current role as CEO of the Nonprofit Leadership Center?

 Emily: My love of learning.
 I had an opportunity to make a career transition, and I stepped back and asked myself what I’ve always loved to do.
 I loved to learn.
 This was the perfect home for me.
 At NLC, we offer a variety of lifelong learning opportunities that develop and connect nonprofit leaders to strengthen organizations and communities.

 Q3.
 What do you think is the most important factor to attract today’s donors in an ever-changing world?